 Kings, Saints and Monsters in England, 450-850

 This module examines cultural and political changes in the southern half of the island of Britain between the fifth and ninth centuries, in particular the development of kingship and kingdoms as a form of political organisation, and the effects of the conversion of the Anglo-Saxons to Christianity.
-You will spend three hours in lectures and seminars studying for this module.
+You will spend four hours in lectures and seminars studying for this module.